Covid 19 coronavirus: Covid-19 testing at Port of Tauranga

 This includes everyone who has worked at the port, including shipping agents, stevedores, drivers picking up or delivering cargo, contractors, suppliers of goods and services, classification societies, government agency employees and any crew members who may have come ashore.

-Port of Tauranga chief executive, Mark Cairns, said the Port is working with the local District Health Board to provide testing facilities on site.
+Port of Tauranga chief executive Mark Cairns said the port is working with the district health board to provide testing facilities on site.

 "As this order is likely to affect up to 6000 people, it will take some time for us to work through the logistics.